 4. Grant Immediate Purchasing Power

 When cardholders place new, ready-to-use cards in their wallets immediately upon a branch visit, they gain the ability to start making purchases as soon as they step out – creating significant interchange revenue potential for banks and credit unions.
 Instant issuance has been shown to positively impact debit activation rates with increases of 4-10 percent, depending on branch and member demographics.
 Debit card programs can also see an average increase of 21 percent in monthly debit purchase transactions, depending on the mix of new and existing cardholders receiving a new card.

 Financial institutions that implement instant issuance to expedite cards into cardholder hands while the customer or member is onsite can reduce their mail-related costs, seeing savings upwards of $1 per card.
 By offering cards to new accountholders and replacement cards to current customers, the cost-savings over time can be substantial.
 In addition, both the institution and the cardholder avoid the costs associated with mail delays or card interception.

 Interested in offering in-branch instant card issuance to your cardholders?
 CPI Card Group’s team of dedicated client services specialists are here to help.
 Learn more about instant issuance here or see more about Card@Once here.

-Rob Dixon is the Product Manager for Instant Issuance at CPI Card Group.
+Rob Dixon is the Director, Product and Business Development at CPI Card Group